grunwaldlab/supplementary-poppr-2.0/README.md

 ## Rscripts

-The folder called **Rscripts** contain R scripts, corresponding HTML files and cached information used in the manuscript.
+The folder called **Rscripts** contain R scripts, corresponding HTML files, and cached information used for the manuscript and supplementary information.
 Please see `Rscritps/README` for more details.

 ## images